My Artistic Journey

 Carol Ovenburg Writer and Artist

 I love the immediacy and the immensity of pure abstraction.
 The colors, the textures.
-It’s been extremely rewarding to make these prints available to you Each of these prints is for sale for $125 as an un-matted, unframed print, each with a one-inch border, printed on acid free paper.
+It’s been extremely rewarding to make these prints available to you.
+Each of these prints is for sale for $250 as an un-matted, unframed print, each with a one-inch border, printed on acid free paper.
 They’ll be in a limited edition of 20 and each will come to you with a certificate of authenticity.

 To view the collection, please explore the gallery section here.
 If you’d like to make a purchase, reach out to me in the Contact Me section.
 Each piece is printed on demand, then sent to me to be numbered and signed before it goes out to you.